 In one sermon, he explained, “A tree consists of five parts: roots, trunks, branches, leaves, and fruits.”
 In another more colorful analogy, he likens the Virgin Mary to an elephant: Just as an elephant fears the smallest mouse, so Mary, who is a giant in her virtue and power, fears the least sin!

-If God sent us his Son – a real child whom.
-St. Anthony firmly embraced – God’s goodness was even better manifested here on earth.
+Suppose God sent us his Son – a real child whom.
+St. Anthony firmly embraced – God’s goodness was better manifested here on earth.
 Jesus did not shy away from this world: he became part of it.
-Another Franciscan theologian, Jan Duns Scotus, said that even if mankind never sinned, Jesus would still be born into this world.
+Another Franciscan theologian, Jan Duns Scotus, said that even if humanity never sinned, Jesus would still be born into this world.
 He loved us so much that he wanted to participate in our humanity.
 These truths provide us with rich material for Advent meditations and prayer.

 Preparing for Christmas does not mean that we must reject our humanity.
 We do not have to reject the food, drinks, or other forms of celebration; we have to use the good of this world carefully so that it does not become the center of the celebration.

 What great humility!

 He once prayed: A carpenter and a poor virgin.
 Oh, first!
 Oh, Last!
 O Lord of the Angels!
 Obedient to the carpenter.
 God of eternal glory, submitting to the poor virgin!
-Has anyone ever heard of such a thing? “ Sometimes we use remorse, “ What do you think you are God? ” These words impose the view that when we have power, we usually look like God.
+Has anyone ever heard of such a thing? “ Sometimes we use remorse, “ What do you think you are God?”
+These words impose the view that we usually look like God when we have power.
 However, Christmas warns us that the opposite is true.
 The more humble servants we are, the more we resemble God.

 Moreover, suppose we stop thinking about ourselves and leave unrealistic expectations of the “perfect” Christmas celebration.
 In that case, we will be able to receive every blessing and everything God wants to give us.